 One way of being “united in prayer” is for Mothers' Union members to join with others and pray together.
 Perhaps this is not “your thing” - you don't know what to say, or what words to use.... you're uncertain...
 So here are two specific practical projects which really need our prayerful support over the next two or three months...
 Prayers can be found on our own website (www.musuffolk.org.uk), on Mary Sumner House resources, or the Diocese, or books, or material found in the church, or you can simply write down a sentence of your own and take it along with you to read out loud.
 What an encouragement that would be to others?

 Uncertain about what to pray for, or about, or say?
 Here are two suggestions; both projects have promotional video clips on their websites:

 Thy kingdom come

-Between Thursday 25th May to Sunday 4th June, Christians everywhere are being called to join this Global Wave of Prayer for people to know Jesus Christ.
+Between the 10th and 20th May 2018, Christians everywhere are being called to join this third Global Wave of Prayer for people to know Jesus Christ.
 The Archbishops of Canterbury and York are joining with the Presidents of Churches Together in England, the Worldwide Anglican Communion and the World Methodist Council to encourage participation.
 In our Diocese every church and individual is being asked to join in, whether alone or in attending or organising an event.
 More information can be found at http://www.thykingdom.co.uk or on the dedicated Diocesan webpage (www.cofesuffolk.org)

 Both of these projects need to be underpinned by prayer - and as Mothers' Union members, we have a real opportunity to put faithful prayer into action and witness the amazing blessings that will follow....